uqlibrary/technology-training/README.md

 # UQ Library training resources

-Here you will find resources related to R, Python, Bash, Git, OpenStreetMap, QGIS, OpenRefine, Audacity and Voyant Tools training sessions held at the UQ Library.
+Here you will find resources related to R, Python, LaTeX, Bash, Git, OpenStreetMap, QGIS, OpenRefine, Audacity and Voyant Tools training sessions held at the UQ Library.

 Other training resources are also available [on the Library website](https://web.library.uq.edu.au/library-services/training/software-training-resources).